technologiestiftung/umweltatlas-masterportal-v3/docs/User/Global-Config/services.json.md

 | playbackDelay | no | Number | `1` | When using the playback function, this is the time in seconds which a moment should be shown before the rendering of the next moment is initiated. | `42` |
 | staticDimensions | no | Object |  | Here, additional dimensions with a static value can be configured, which are sent to the service in the URL.
 If the specified value is `true`, the service's default value will be used.| {"elevation": "250.0"} |

+## Dimension Range

+The `dimensionRange` attribute is used to restrict the values of a configured dimension (for example, time).
+Only the filtered values are then offered for selection in the time slider.

 ```json title="Example 1 Configuration of WMS-T time attribute with dimensionRange as URL"
    "time": {